 Make payable to “The Christian & Missionary Alliance” with my name (ENV – PARTICIPANT FIRST & LAST NAME) in the memo line and send to:

 Give Online (preferred)

-Any cash you receive directly (or from a fundraiser) can also be used personally.
-OR if you desire to submit it for your field expenses, please use the online donation system (above) by ‘donating to yourself’ that amount using your own credit card (and keeping the cash).
+Any cash you receive directly (or from a fundraiser) can also be used personally, or if you desire to submit it for your field expenses, please use the online donation system (above) by “donating to yourself” that amount using your own credit card (and keeping the cash).

 IMPORTANT—For any money (cash, GoFundMe, check) given to you directly and then submitted to Envision, your donors will NOT get a tax-deductible receipt.

-If you raise more than needed and have a leftover amount (even after airfare and travel reimbursements), you may request to use those funds to support another intern, an Envision ministry, or the C&MA.
+If you raise more than needed and have a leftover amount (even after airfare and travel reimbursements), you may request to use those funds to support another participant, an Envision ministry, or the C&MA.